More courses for doctoral candidates

 Central Language Laboratory (Zentrales Sprachlabor)

-Language courses provided by the Central Language Laboratory are open to doctoral students.
+Language courses provided by the Central Language Laboratory are open to doctoral candidates.
 For more information about the courses, fees and deadlines please see the following website.

 ► Zentrales Sprachlabor (German)